-The program involves telephone counselling provided by the Men’s Telephone Counselling and Referral Service, a non-government organisation contracted by the NSW Department of Family and Community Services.
+The program involves telephone counselling provided by the Men’s Referral Service, a non-government organisation contracted by the NSW Department of Family and Community Services.

 Why have I been contacted?

 If you meet this criteria, your information has been automatically transferred from the NSW Police Force to a secure portal.
-The Men’s Telephone Counselling and Referral Service accessed your details from this portal.
+The Men’s Referral Service accessed your details from this portal.

-You can choose whether or not to speak with the Men’s Telephone Counselling and Referral Service.
+You can choose whether or not to speak with the Men’s Referral Service.
 There is no obligation on you to participate in telephone counselling, and you may stop at any time.

 What can the Men’s Referral Service do for me?